Same-Day Virtual & Telehealth Appointments — North Carolina

 Psychiatrist vs. Therapist: What's the Difference?

-A plain-English guide to help you decide which type of mental health provider is right for your situation — and how to get started with care in North Carolina.
+A plain-English guide to help you choose the right mental health provider.
+Learn how to get started with care in North Carolina.

 The Short Answer

-A psychiatrist (or Psychiatric-Mental Health Nurse Practitioner) is a licensed medical provider who can diagnose mental health conditions and prescribe psychiatric medication.
-A therapist (licensed counselor, psychologist, or social worker) provides talk therapy — evidence-based conversations about thoughts, feelings, and behavior — but cannot prescribe medication.
+A psychiatrist or nurse practitioner can diagnose mental health conditions and prescribe medication.
+A therapist provides talk therapy but cannot prescribe medication.
+Both play key roles in mental health care.

 Both work with the same conditions — ADHD, anxiety, depression, PTSD, bipolar disorder.
 The right choice depends on whether your treatment plan requires medication, intensive talk therapy, or both.